 Installing and running the real-time object detector starter app on the alwaysAI platform

-These starter applications show how to perform computer vision tasks using the alwaysAI EdgeIQ Python Library.
+After logging into alwaysAI on both the Dashboard and CLI, download the starter applications via the CLI.
+Using these starter applications will show you how to perform computer vision tasks with the alwaysAI EdgeIQ Library.

-4. Access the Realtime Object Detector App
+4. Access the Real-time Object Detector App

 Open a Terminal window in the application directory.

-6. View your app in a web browser
+6. View Your App in a Web Browser